Labouré College: Campus

 In 2013, Labouré College relocated from Dorchester to its new campus at 303 Adams Street in Milton, Massachusetts, the former campus of Aquinas College adjacent to Fontbonne Academy.

 Academics

-Labouré offers the Bachelor of Science degree in nursing (BSN) and the Associate of Science degree in nursing and in allied health programs.
+Labouré offered the Bachelor of Science degree in nursing (BSN) and the Associate of Science degree in nursing and in allied health programs.
 It was first accredited by the New England Association of Schools and Colleges (NEASC) in 1975 and gained accreditation under the NEASC Commission on Institutions of Higher Education (CIHE) in 2005.

 Student life

-Labouré is a commuter college, not a residential college.
-Most of its students are part-time.
-The average age is 31.
+Labouré was a commuter college, not a residential college.
+Most of its students were part-time.
+The average age was 31.